daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Priority: Must-have

+#### The user must receive clear and user-friendly error messages

+Users must be informed of any issues (e.g. failed uploads, missing metadata, unsupported formats) through concise, non-technical messages that explain what went wrong and how to resolve it.
+This ensures a smooth experience and reduces frustration when interacting with the application.

+Priority: Should-have

-#### The user must be able to access and read protected content using assistive technologies.
+#### The user must be able to access and read protected content using assistive technologies

 Protected content---such as DRM-restricted publications---must remain
 accessible to users with print disabilities.
 This includes compatibility